atlasphp/Atlas.Orm/docs/transactions.md

 If you find that manually managing transactions proves tedious, Atlas comes with three alternative transaction strategy classes:

-- _MiniTransaction_ will automatically begin a transaction when you perform a write operation, then automatically commit that operation, or roll it back on exception.
+- _AutoTransact_ will automatically begin a transaction when you perform a write operation, then automatically commit that operation, or roll it back on exception.

-- _ShortTransaction_ will automatically begin a transaction when you perform a write operation.
+- _BeginOnWrite_ will automatically begin a transaction when you perform a write operation.
 It will not commit or roll back; you will need to do so yourself.
 Once you do, the next time you perform a write operation, Atlas will begin another transaction.

-- _LongTransaction_ will automatically begin a transaction when you perform a write operation **or** a read operation.
+- _BeginOnRead_ will automatically begin a transaction when you perform a write operation **or** a read operation.
 It will not commit or roll back; you will need to do so yourself.
 Once you do, the next time you perform a write or read operation, Atlas will begin another transaction.